apple-juju/ADA_Chilling_Effects/index.md

 <img src=".\images\wordcloud.jpg">

-### Result
+### Results

 To see if we can observe an increase in interest regarding online privacy issues after the establishment of the GDPR, we use the same technics as in the paper: compute and plot the trends.
-We got the following distribution
+We got the following distribution:

 <img src=".\images\distribution.jpg">